Less than 20% of those diagnosed with a brain tumour survive beyond five years

 “Brain tumours kill more children and adults under the age of 40 yet just 1% of the national spend on cancer research has been allocated to this devastating disease.”

-Brain Tumour Research operates a network of Centres of Excellence where scientists are focussed on finding new treatments and, eventually, a cure for brain tumours.
+Brain Tumour Research operates a network of Centres of Excellence where scientists are focused on finding new treatments and, eventually, a cure for brain tumours.
 Each day of research costs £2,740.